cybertec-postgresql/pg_squeeze/README.md

 	SELECT squeeze.start_worker();

-The function starts a background worker that periodically checks which of the registered tables are eligible for squeeze and creates and executes tasks for them.
-If the worker is already running for the current database, the function does return PID of a new worker, but that new worker will exit immediately.
+The function starts a background worker ("scheduler worker") that periodically checks which of the registered tables should be checked according to its schedule, and creates a new task for them.
+Another worker ("squeeze worker") is also launched that processes those tasks - note that the processing includes check whether the table is bloated enough.

+If the workers are already running for the current database, the function does not report any error but the new workers will exit immediately.

-If the background worker is running, you can use the following statement to stop it:
+If the background workers are running, you can use the following statement to stop them:

 	SELECT squeeze.stop_worker();